The Travel Collection: A Guide to Chicago

 Chicago-style pie has grown so popular, pizza tours are popping up all across the city for sightseers and locals alike.
 The tour guides take you around to the prime pizza spots in each of the Chicago neighborhoods.
 But they don't just talk about the background and preparation of deep dish pizza, most tours include an exclusive look at the history of the Prohibition Era in Chicago.

-From the *wise words* of Al Capone, "Prohibition has made nothing but trouble."
-Capone and the mobsters of his era immortalized Chicago, inadvertently coining the phrase "The Chicago Gangsters."
-They brought in massive quanitites of booze from Canada and sold them to speakeasies (bars and nightclubs that sold alcohol illegally).
+From the *wise words* of Al Capone, "Prohibition has made nothing but trouble".
+Capone and the mobsters of his era immortalized Chicago, inadvertently coining the phrase "The Chicago Gangsters".
+They brought in massive quantities of alcohol from Canada and sold them to speakeasies.

-Prohibition has long since been repealed (cheers to that!) but speakeasies are still incredibly popular in Chicago today.
+Prohibition has long since been repealed, but speakeasies are still incredibly popular in Chicago today.
 There are even a number of bars in the city that are keeping the spirit of secrecy alive - and they're not always so easy to find.

 And so, the Chicago blues was born.